1-1 Device Program

 Students won’t be disadvantaged.
-We have provision to support these students through the use of the COW’s within the POD(s).
+We have provision to support these students through the use of the COW’s (Computers On Wheels) within the pods.

 The school will be still endeavoring to continue with meeting the DET’s computer to student ratio of 1 :3.

 This will be restricted to use within the school and subject to the demand for the laptops during this time.